Best Alcohol Stove for Backpacking and Thru-Hiking 2026

 Can You Make Your Own Alcohol Stove?

-It is possible for you to create your own alcohol stove using a titanium can.
+It is possible for you to create your own alcohol stove using a aluminum can.
 However, you need to ensure that you follow a reliable design to ensure that you create a safe and well working stove.
+Since alcohol stoves aren’t that expensive, it is a lot easier to just purchase a stove, instead.

 Follow along on Social Media